microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/Update-MgGroupSiteList.md

   - `[Subscriptions <IMicrosoftGraphSubscription1[]>]`: The set of subscriptions on the list.
   - `[System <IMicrosoftGraphSystemFacet>]`: systemFacet

-COLUMNS <IMicrosoftGraphColumnDefinition1[]>: The collection of field definitions for this list.
+COLUMNS <IMicrosoftGraphColumnDefinition[]>: The collection of field definitions for this list.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.